top of page

 Orthotics

-People who will benefit from this:
+People who will benefit from orthoses:

-• Have heel pain/plantar fasciitis
+• People with heel pain/plantar fasciitis

-• Arthritis suffers
+• Arthritis sufferers

 • Athletes to increase endurance and load muscles